reporterbrooke/think_tanks/README.md

 1) Dates

 In most cases, there is no record showing exactly when a donation was made.
 Also, many think tanks have different fiscal years, or use a calendar year, in their annual reports.
 When the source of the donation is the website, some think tanks list the time frame, while others don't.
-See date_info field for details on each record.
+See donation_date_notes field for details on each record.

 2) Amounts